-Islands 2050 is the Islands Trust’s public engagement process designed to help the Trust plan for the challenges and opportunities that the Islands Trust Area will face in the next 30 years, particularly as it prepares for the realities of climate change.
+Islands 2050 is the Islands Trust’s public engagement process designed to help Trust Council plan for the challenges and opportunities that the Islands Trust Area will face in the next 30 years, particularly as it prepares for the realities of climate change.

 We Welcome Your Input*

 Victoria, BC V8R 1H8